 Video detection systems shall be TS2 compatible and shall input detector calls to the controller through an SDLC cable.
 A TS2 SDLC cable shall be provided with each video system.

-All vehicle detection will be by video image detection using either Iteris Edge 2-1N processors with EDGE2-TS2-IM-PAK and Edgeconnect PAK (IP addressable), or Peek Videotrak IQ (with Ethernet port and SDLC) video detection systems, or TRAFICON VIP with VIEWCOM (IP ADDRESSABLE) and PIM (SDLC) in a TRAFFICON detector rack, or Econolite Autoscope Vision System with Comm Manager and Mini Detection Programming Kit mounted in the cabinet.
+All vehicle detection shall be by video image detection.
+System shall be mounted in the cabinet and shall be either Iteris EdgeConnect module with Edge2 TS2-IM module and Edge2 single input video processors, or Peek VideoTrak-IQ with ethernet port and SDLC, or Econolite Autoscope Vision system with Comm Manager and Mini Detection Programming Kit or latest versions of these devices.
 The Video Detection System shall be an above ground vehicle detection system that utilizes machine vision when interfaced with standard color CCD cameras to provide complete intersection and roadway detection

 A single NEMA certified chassis shall be supplied for each Video Image Detection System.
 All interface equipment including video monitor, interface panels, connectors, and cabling shall be provided and wired in the controller cabinet to accommodate a the number of cameras shown on the Contract Drawings.
 If a mouse or programming keypad is required to program the system, then a mouse or keypad shall be provided with each system.

 Each Video Detection System will include a minimum of 4 standard color cameras, or as shown on the Contract Drawings.
 All cameras shall be equipped with adjustable lenses, allowing the user to modify the apparent size of the lens angle.
 These are also referred to as “zoom lenses”.
 Each direction/camera shall have a minimum of 16 detector outputs to the controller, and include heater, sunshield and mounting brackets.
 Each camera will have power and video directly from the cabinet.
 Coaxial cable will be type 8281 (solid center conductor).
 Camera connections that use a prefabricated cable integrating power and coaxial cable into a single weatherproof connector are acceptable.
 An in-line filter (CX06-BNCY or equivalent) will be provided for each camera coaxial cable input.
 The in-line filters will be mounted on a panel (panel to be attached to the inner side wall of the cabinet).
 “BNC” connectors are the only acceptable termination of coaxial cables.
 Cameras shall be mounted per the manufacturer’s recommendations and per the CLV Traffic Engineer approval.
 Cameras shall be mounted using a 72” extension bracket on signal mast arms.
-Cameras should be centered over the lane line between the left turn lane and the through lane for the approach being detected.
+Cameras should be centered over the lane line between the left turn lane and the through lane for the approach being detected, unless otherwise directed by Traffic Engineering Field Operations.
 The contractor should contact the city Traffic Signal Supervisor prior to mounting cameras for approval of the mounting locations.

 All delay and extension functions for an approach must be performed within the video unit.